 Our predictions for the size of M87 were also confirmed by recent observations.

 I have also studied the observational properties of tilted black hole accretion disks, which are likely to be common for low-luminosity stellar mass and supermassive black holes.
 Finally, I have developed a simple description of quasar accretion disks motivated by optical/UV observations, and have shown that it can explain some of the interesting behavior we observe in small black holes in the Galaxy.

-Previous graduate students: Samia Drappeau (University of Amsterdam)
+Previous graduate students: Samia Drappeau (University of Amsterdam, now Toulouse),

 I am happy to talk with interested students at any time.